EricZinda/Perplexity/docs/pxHowTo/pxHowTo30InStylePredications.md

 check: [file1, file2] in [folder2]?
 check: [file1, file2] in [folder1, folder2]?
 ~~~
 We can reduce the combinations that need to be checked by remembering that, when a variable has a set of more than one item, it means "together".
 So, "[file1, file2] in [folder1]?" means "are file1 and file2 in folder1 *together*?", For files, at least, saying two files are in a folder "together" is no different than saying they are in a folder "separately".
 If `file1` is in `folder1` and `file2` is in `folder2`, then they are both in there separately *and* together.
 Note that the meaning of "in" in this case also doesn't *exclude* someone saying "together" or "separately".
-It is perfectly fine to say "are file1 and file2 in folder2 together", it just doesn't add anything to the meaning.
+It is perfectly fine to say "Are file1 and file2 in folder2 together?", it just doesn't add anything to the meaning.

 This observation allows us to simplify the number of checks down to this: